The Vienna Secession: A History

 By: Roberto Rosenman

 Take a stroll along the Ringstrasse today; the former location of Vienna’s city walls, and one finds a pastiche of 18th century neo-classical architecture built mostly as a showcase for the grandeur of the Habsburg Empire.
 Labelled as a ‘Potemkin City’ in the Secession magazine ‘Ver Sacrum’, the Ringstrasse came to symbolize the stifling attitude towards the arts that predominated in a society content with recycling classical styles rather than embracing the new modernist styles that were budding in the rest of Europe.
 There was a Neo-Greek parliament, a gothic City Hall, Neo-Baroque apartment buildings and most importantly only two exhibition bodies favouring classical-style art.
-It is in this environment that the first seeds of the Secession movement began to germinate, led by a group of artists who searched for a synthesis of the arts and a place where their new works could be exhibited.
-Eventually a new building unlike anything ever seen would appear just off the Ringstrasse signalling a rejection of historicism.
-It would be the new exhibition hall for the Vienna Secession built by Joseph Olbrich and above it’s door a motto for the age: “To every age its art, to every art its freedom” .
+It was in this environment that the first seeds of the Secession movement began to germinate, led by a group of artists who searched for a synthesis of the arts and a place where their new works could be exhibited.
+Eventually, a new building unlike anything ever seen would appear just off the Ringstrasse signalling a rejection of historicism.
+It would be the new exhibition hall for the Vienna Secession built by Joseph Olbrich and above it’s door a motto for the age: “To every age its art, to every art its freedom”.

-Two principle institutions dominated the Visual Arts in the years prior to the secession : The Akademie de bildende Kunste (the Academy of fine arts) and the Kunstlerhaus Genessenschaft – a private exhibiting society founded in 1861.
+Two principal institutions dominated the Visual Arts in the years prior to the secession: The Akademie de bildende Kunste (the Academy of Fine Arts) and the Kunstlerhaus Genessenschaft – a private exhibiting society founded in 1861.
 One of the earliest Ringstrasse buildings, the Kunstlerhaus was designed in the style of an Italian Renaissance villa and it became Vienna’s main exhibition hall often under the presidency of conservative bureaucrats.
 Any established artist at the time belonged to the Kunstlerhaus and each year their work was either selected or rejected for public exhibitions.
 In this juried selection, it was not uncommon that impressionist and modernist works were rejected in favour of the prevalent naturalism of academic painting.
-Modern-thinking artists in Kunstlerhaus began to meet regularly at either the Café Zum Blauen Freihaus or in the Café Sperl in order to exchange ideas and discuss the work of new artists like Meissonnier and Puvis de Chavannes in France.
-Eventually these meetings would result in the forming of two informal art societies.
-The ‘Blaues Freihaus’ became the home the ‘Hagengesalleschaft’ or Hagendbund and it’s members included many future Secessionists: Adolf Bohm, Josef Engelhart, Alfred Roller, Friedrich Konig and Ernst Stohr.
+Modern-thinking artists in Kunstlerhaus began to meet regularly at either the Café Zum Blauen Freihaus or the Café Sperl in order to exchange ideas and discuss the work of new artists like Meissonnier and Puvis de Chavannes in France.
+Eventually, these meetings would result in the forming of two informal art societies.
+The ‘Blaues Freihaus’ became the home of the ‘Hagengesalleschaft’ or Hagendbund and its members included many future Secessionists: Adolf Bohm, Josef Engelhart, Alfred Roller, Friedrich Konig and Ernst Stohr.
 Café Sperl became the home of the Siebener Club (Club of Seven) formed in 1894-95 which included Koloman Moser, Max Kurzweil, Leo Kainradl, and the young architects Josef Hoffmann and Josef Olbrich.
-While the Hagenbund tended more towards naturalism and the Siebener Club towards stylization, both groups shared a commitment to new art and a frustration at what they saw as a stagnation of the arts by the Academy and the Kunstlerhaus.
+While the Hagenbund tended more towards naturalism and the Siebener Club towards stylization, both groups shared a commitment to new art and frustration at what they saw as a stagnation of the arts by the Academy and the Kunstlerhaus.
 Even Gustav Klimt who had by then risen to fame as a decorator for Ringstrasse buildings, began to visit the Siebener Club.

 In November 1896, the arch-conservative Eugeen Felix was re-elected as president of the Kunstlerhaus and the members of the organization, many of whom had been excluded from exhibitions in the past, took the opportunity to voice their opposition.
 Led by Klimt, they decided to form a new society based on the models of the Berlin and Munich Secession founded by Franz von Stuck in 1892.
-Klimt was by then the most recognized of the breakaway artists, having risen to fame as decorator during the great building boom of the Ringstrasse.
+Klimt was by then the most recognized of the breakaway artists, having risen to fame as a decorator during the great building boom of the Ringstrasse.
 His panel paintings on the Burgtheatre theatre in 1887 won him the Emperor’s prize in 1890 making him the favourite child of bourgeois Ringstrasse culture.
 It was only natural then that it would be Klimt, an artist at the peak of his fame, who should assume the leadership of the new movement.

 On April 3, 1897, a letter was put forth to the Kunstlerhaus announcing the formation of a new group with Klimt as president and Rudolf von Alt as honorary president.
 Of a total of 40 members on the list, 23 were members of the Kuntslerhaus, including Klimt, Joseph Olbrich and Koloman Moser.
 The group had in fact intended to stay in the Kunstlerhaus, but on May 22nd the board of directors put forth a motion of censure against the new group during their assembly forcing Klimt and the group to leave the meeting in silence.
 Two days later, an official letter of resignation was sent to the Kunstlerhaus announcing the resignation of twelve member artists including Stor, Olbrich, Moser, Carl Moll, and Felician von Myrbach.
 More resignations followed over the course of the next two years, including Hoffmann, Kurzweil and ending with Otto Wagner on October 11, 1899.

 Art historians have somewhat neglected the topic of the Vienna Secession because of its apparent lack of a specific program yet it was precisely its pluralist approach to the arts which made the group unique.
-From the onset, the Vienna Secession brought together Naturalists, Modernists, Impressionists and cross-pollinated among all disciplines forming a total work of art; a Gesamkunstwerk.
+From the onset, the Vienna Secession brought together Naturalists, Modernists, and Impressionists and cross-pollinated among all disciplines forming a total work of art; a Gesamkunstwerk.
 In this respect, the Secession drew inspiration from William Morris and the English Arts and Crafts movement which sought to re-unite fine and applied arts.
-Like Morris, the Secessionists spurned 19th century manufacturing techniques and favoured quality handmade objects, believing that a return to handwork could rescue society from the moral decay caused by industrialization.
+Like Morris, the Secessionists spurned 19th-century manufacturing techniques and favoured quality handmade objects, believing that a return to handwork could rescue society from the moral decay caused by industrialization.
 In spite of their critique of industrialization, they did not completely reject the classicism which had stifled its artists in the previous decades.
 Klimt turned to classic symbols a metaphor for the struggle against historicism and repression of the instinctual nature of man.
 In the first Secession poster, he uses the myth of Theseus and his slaying of the minotaur in order to liberate the youth of Athens, though here Athena is not a protector of the polis as Klimt had depicted her nine years earlier in his panel paintings of the Kunsthistoriches museum.
-Now Klimt presents her as liberator of the arts, overseeing the conquest of historicism and inherited culture by the new generation of artists.
+Now Klimt presents her as the liberator of the arts, overseeing the conquest of historicism and inherited culture by the new generation of artists.
 In another drawing for Ver Sacrum titled ‘Nuda Veritas’, Athena holds an empty mirror to modern man, signifying a call for introspection.
 In both cases, Klimt subversibly distorts the myth of Athena using it as a bridge between the past and the present.

 Stylistically, the Secession has mistakenly been seen as synonymous with the Jugendstil movement, the German version of art nouveau.
 It is true that the Secessionists incorporated many of Jugendstil elements in its work such as the curvilinear lines that decorate the facade of the Secession building.
 Many of the organization’s members had been working in the Jugendstil style prior to joining and the group did honour the Art Nouveau movement in France by devoting an entire issue of Ver Sacrum in 1898 to the work Alphonse Mucha.
 Nevertheless, the Secession developed its own unique ‘Secession-stil’ centred around symmetry and repetition rather than natural forms.
 The dominant form was the square and the recurring motifs were the grid and checkerboard.
 The influence came not so much from French and Belgian Art Nouveau, but again from the Arts and Crafts movement.
 In particular the work of William Asbhee and Charles Renee Mackintosh both of whom incorporated geometric design and floral-inspired decorative motifs, played a large part in forming the Secession-style.
-The Secessionist admiration of Mackintosh’s work was evident by the fact that he was brought to Vienna for the 8th Secession exhibition.
+The Secessionist admiration of Mackintosh’s work was evident by the fact that he was brought to Vienna for the 8th Secession Exhibition.

 The influence of Japanese design cannot be understated in relation to the Secession.
-Japonism had swept through Europe at the end of the eighteenth century and french artists like Cezanne and Van Gogh; both of whom were avid collectors of woodblock prints were quick to incorporate elements in their work.
+Japonism had swept through Europe at the end of the eighteenth century and French artists like Cezanne and Van Gogh; both of whom were avid collectors of woodblock prints were quick to incorporate elements in their work.
 When Japonism arrived in Austria, the Viennese were also not immune to its influence.
-The Vienna International Exposition of 1873 featured a Japanese display complete with a shinto shrine and Japanese garden and hundreds of art objects.
+The Vienna International Exposition of 1873 featured a Japanese display complete with a Shinto shrine and Japanese garden and hundreds of art objects.
 Japanese design was quickly incorporated by the Secessionists for its restrained use of decoration, its preference for natural materials over artifice, the preference for handwork over machine-made, and its balance of negative and positive space.
-In a way, the Secessionists saw in Japanese design their ideals of a ‘Gesamkunstwerk’, whereby design was seamlessly incorporated into everyday life.
+In a way, the Secessionists saw in Japanese design their ideals of a ‘Gesamtkunstwerk’, whereby design was seamlessly incorporated into everyday life.
 So strong were these ties that they devoted the Secession exhibit of 1903 to Japanese art.

-Klimt, in particular, began to incorporate textile patterns into his work culminating from both his exposure to Japanese textile and the Byzantine Mosaics he studied in Ravenna, Italy in 1903.
+Klimt, in particular, began to incorporate textile patterns into his work culminating from both his exposure to Japanese textiles and the Byzantine Mosaics he studied in Ravenna, Italy in 1903.
 His model and long-time friend Emile Floge was a known collector of Japanese textile designs from which she drew inspiration for her own fashion line.
 Perhaps the most important influence especially in the field of graphic design and painting came from Japanese woodblock prints.
 The emphasis on flat visual planes, strong colours, patterned surfaces, and linear outlines appealed to the secessionists and helped form a bridge between fine and graphic arts.
 Klimt and much later Egon Schiele began to incorporate the use of flat negative space as can be seen in Klimt’s Hope II from 1908 and Portrait of Gerti Schiele from 1909.

 SECESSION HOUSE